Rust-GPU/SPIRV-Tools/porting-plan.md

 ## Next Up
 1. Finish reconciling remaining disassembly fixtures (`BinaryToText.*`, `IndentTest.*`, float_controls2) and update the gating bits accordingly.
 2. Expand the new validator module with structural layout checks (memory model presence, logical ordering) and start plumbing it through the FFI/CLI behind a flag when parity is sufficient.
+A layout pre-pass now enforces memory-model ordering and id bounds; next steps are broader structural rules and FFI integration.
 3. Keep growing the `spirv-tools-cli` workspace so each legacy CLI has a Rust counterpart with shared Clap parsing, typed configs, and end-to-end tests (once the underlying functionality is ported).